We love to answer your questions, and sometimes the answers can be really useful for the rest of our community. Take this question, for example:

 Marketing carrier = the airline you booked the flight through

-On the Qantas website, you can see that both of these flights have QF flight numbers, but the first is operated by Qantas and the second by Emirates.
+On the Qantas website, you can see that both of these flights have QF flight numbers.
+However, the first is operated by Qantas and the second by Emirates.

-Usually, the less digits (X, XX or XXX) in a flight number, the more likely that the operating and marketing carrier are the same (e.g. QF9), whilst if into the four digits (XXXX), it’s probably a codeshare (e.g. QF8407 = EK407, meaning it is marketed by Qantas and operated by Emirates).
+Usually, the fewer digits (X, XX or XXX) in a flight number, the more likely that the operating and marketing carrier are the same (e.g. QF9).
+Conversely, if there are four digits (XXXX), it’s probably a codeshare (e.g. QF8407 = EK407).
+That means it’s marketed by Qantas and operated by Emirates).

-Qantas flight numbers on Emirates-operated flights are only available when booking flights through Qantas, which means they will usually have to include a flight to or from Australia.
+Qantas flight numbers on Emirates-operated flights are only available when booking flights through Qantas.
+That means they will usually have to include a flight to or from Australia.
 You can’t, for example, book Qantas flight numbers on Emirates flights into Europe from Dubai alone (without originating in Australia).

 So, let’s now break this question down into some assumptions to run the numbers on…

-For the analysis we’re about to run through, this is what we’ve considered:
+For the analysis I’m about to run through, this is what I’ve considered:

 - We’re looking at points for Business Class upgrades and redemptions (instead of Premium Economy or First Class)

 - While the question asks about Melbourne-Dubai returning to Brisbane, for simplicity I’m looking at a simpler Melbourne-Dubai return with Qantas operating one way and Emirates operating the other